-XML Schema Manager is an Altova tool that provides a centralized way to install and manage XML schemas (DTDs for XML and XML Schemas) for use across all Altova's XBRL-enabled applications, including MapForce.
+XML Schema Manager is an Altova tool that provides a centralized way to install and manage XML schemas (DTDs for XML and XML Schemas) for use across all Altova's XML-Schema-aware applications, including MapForce.

 •On Windows, Schema Manager has a graphical user interface (screenshot below) and is also available at the command line.
 (Altova's desktop applications are available on Windows only; see list below.)